EvotecIT/PSWriteHTML/readme.md

 ## Changelog

+- 0.0.85 - Unreleased
+  - Update `New-HTMLSpanStyle` with some protection for errors

 - 0.0.84 - 2020.06.11
   - `Colors` autocompleter should be now a bit smarter
   - Added `Online` to `EmailBody`